Accessibility statement for University of Suffolk IT Services

 Non compliance with the accessibility regulations

 - Some images do not have a text alternative, so people using a screen reader cannot access the information.
 This fails WCAG 2.1 success criterion 1.1.1 (non-text content).
-We plan to add text alternatives for all images by March 2020.
+We are working to add text alternatives for images.
 When we publish new content we’ll make sure our use of images meets accessibility standards.

 - The printer credit refund form is currently a PDF document not suitable for screen reader software.
 This fails WCAG 2.1 success criteria 1.3.1 (Info and Relationships), 1.3.2 (Meaningful Sequence).
 We plan to replace this form with an accessible alternative.

 - The website uses some images of text without providing an accessible alternative.
 This fails WCAG 2.1 success criteria 1.4.5 (Images of Text).
-We plan to replace these with accessible alternatives by March 2020.
+We are working to replace these with accessible alternatives.

 - The purpose of some links is not clear from their context.
 This fails WCAG 2.1 success criterion 2.4.4 (Link Purpose In Context).
-We plan to fix this by March 2020.
+We are working to fix this.

 How we tested this website

 This website was last tested on 20/09/2019.
 The test was carried out by members of the IT Services team, using automated tools and manual checks against the Web Content Accessibility Guidelines (WCAG) 2.1.